 On young stems, infection spreads around the stem and girdles it so the shoot bends over at the lesion and the parts above it wither and die.
 On mature stems, spots usually enlarge along the stem, causing leaf death only within the infected area.

 Buds may fail to open or may turn black and die shortly after opening.
-Symptoms are similar to those of winter injury, and it would be difficult to tell the difference-if there is any.
+Symptoms are similar to those of winter injury.

 - Maintain adequate spacing between plants and prune to provide good air circulation within the canopy.